Quantum coding with low-depth random circuits: Conclusions

 The results in this work open up many directions for future research.
 To develop these codes for use on near-term devices, a more general theory of optimal decoding for Pauli error channels should be developed.
 Efficient optimal decoding can likely be implemented for these low-depth codes by taking advantage of their strongly local nature.
 For example, a brute force method is sufficient in the block encoding model with logarithmic block sizes.
 It will also be interesting to consider the performance of these codes in conventional threshold theorems, including strategies for achieving full fault-tolerance, e.g., as can always be achieved with concatenation.

-Another promising avenue of research is to further develop the expurgation algorithm, which we used to significantly reduce the required depth to achieve good coding for the erasure channel.
+Another promising avenue of research is to further develop the expurgation algorithm, which we used to significantly reduce the required depth to achieve successful decoding of erasure errors.
 It has now been well established that fault-tolerant thresholds can be significantly improved by tailoring codes to the detailed properties of the noise \cite{Tuckett18,Tuckett19,Tuckett20,BonillaAtaides20}.
 The expurgation algorithm provides a wide variety of additional techniques to tailor codes to specific noise models.
 In addition, it may be possible to further improve the expurgation by using quantum measurements that explicitly implement entanglement swapping, similar to techniques used for the measurement based preparation of the surface code states \cite{Raussendorf05,Han07}.

 As mentioned in the introduction, developing more concrete connections between the results here and measurement-induced phase transitions is also promising to explore.
 Unitary-measurement models that include both errors and active error correction may realize a different universality class of these transitions that might be more resilient in near-term quantum computing devices.